rohitkishnan/pf9-ui-plugin/README.md

 Unit tests should be run after each commit.
 Ideally, locally before they are pushed as well.

-100% test coverage with unit tests is validated during tests and PRs will be blocked unless they have 100% coverage.

 CI will run unit tests after every commit in a PR.